How to Learn Spanish Fast in 2025

 These intervals are set to be right before we forget something, based on research into memory.

-I prefer Anki myself, as it’s simpler, but it’s a royal pain to learn how to use and you have to make all of your own cards.
-It’s also hideous, and the iOS app is $20 (desktop and Android are free).
+I find Anki simpler once it’s set up, but it’s a royal pain to learn how to use and you have to make all of your own cards.
+It’s also hideous, and you have to pay for the app.

 That’s why we use Memrise for BaseLang.
-It’s 100% free, easy to use, and was also founded by a memory competition champion, so the science behind it is solid.
+It’s 100% free and it’s easy to use.
+It was even founded by a memory competition champion, so the science behind it is solid.
 We have our flashcards pre-loaded, including native-speaker voice recordings for every word.
-You can actually get access to those 100% free here.
+You can actually get access to BaseLang’s flashcards 100% free.

 The Mistake Most People Make With Flashcards